Nano Dimension's Chairman and - GuruFocus.com

-An Explanation on Why The Meeting and Therefore The Vote Were Invalid
+Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer, responds to questions from shareholders about the Company’s products and technologies.

-Waltham, Mass., March 22, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, explains the falsity of the shareholder vote called by Murchinson Ltd. (“Murchinson”) and how its results are invalid.
+Yoav Stern sheds light on the newest advancements that are underpinning the Company’s progress in providing new digital manufacturing solutions that are realizing Industry 4.0 capabilities for mechanical and electronic Additive Manufacturing products, materials and applications.

 About Nano Dimension